Hiking the Camino de Santiago

 Elevation loss: 1001’ for about 4.4 km

 After breakfast at our hotel, we drive 30 minutes north to rejoin the Camino in Caldas de Reis.
 Today’s 19 km is another lovely section of trail, for some pilgrims the favorite stage of the Portuguese Camino.
-Elevation gain/loss is again moderate, and we are again in forests, rural areas, and small Galician villages for much of the day, intersecting once again with Roman roads and mileposts.
+Elevation gain/loss is again moderate, and we are again in forests, rural areas, and small Galician villages for much of the day, encountering more Roman roads and mileposts.

 For many, the highlight of this stage is the forest called Mount Albor, verdant green foliage suggestive of a German fairytale.
 Somewhere along this stretch we stop to enjoy our lunch, then continue into Padrón.